gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - while let nextCharacter = functionThatReturnsItems() -> This will run while the return is not nil, returning nil will terminate, great for iterators (or everything else with next(), pop(), whatever)
 - Ranges also work with other stuff (like strings: case "0" ...
 "9":)
 - In case of namespace conflicts (naming a var similar to a Swift var) can be fixed by explicitly use the Swift. namespace (like Swift.Error)
-- Type aliasses can be used as replacements for base types, by saying typealias MyAlias = Double, you are allowed to use MyAlias as identifier instead of double, unlike inheriting from double this allows you to use double <-> myalias vars in any combination (from double -> myalias and v.v.)
+- Type aliases can be used as replacements for base types, by saying typealias MyAlias = Double, you are allowed to use MyAlias as identifier instead of double, unlike inheriting from double this allows you to use double <-> myalias vars in any combination (from double -> myalias and v.v.)
 - You can extend known types through:
 ```swift
     extension Velocity